Why, When and How to Use L1 in the Classroom

 Balancing L1 and L2 use

-You also need to consider the classroom dynamics and student personalities.
-If you have a rowdy class where classroom management is already tricky, it might be that using L1 will make classroom management harder than it already is.
+You also need to consider classroom dynamics and student personalities.
+If you have a rowdy class where classroom management is already tricky, using L1 might make it even harder.

 Look for signs that you're over- or under-using L1 - anything from students using L1 for language that they should know in English already to struggling to understand explanations.